jingjing142/calculator/README.md

 # Calculator

-Built a calculator using HTML, CSS, and JavaScript as part of The Odin Project curriculum.
+Built a calculator using HTML, CSS, and JavaScript as part of The Odin Project.